International Shipping Method

 Environmental Impact

 - Sea Shipping: Environmentally friendly, with low pollution.
-Small chance of oil spills, potential ecological risks.
+There is a small chance of oil spills, which pose potential ecological risks

-What is the best way to ship internationally?
+What’s the best method to send packages internationally?

 What is the best shipping method?